 Amy, BSc (Hons), PgDip Vet Phys, MIAAT, Injury Rehabilitation Therapist.

 Barons Veterinary Physiotherapy (BVP) is a mobile animal physiotherapy service in Plymouth, Devon.
 I work on a mobile basis to ensure your pet is relaxed & comfortable in their own home & environment.
-I am fully qualified, insured and accredited by the International Association of Animal Therapists (IAAT).
-This is a recognised membership and ensures that all treatments are carried out under veterinary consent & ensures vets are kept up to date with all aspects of the animal's physiotherapy programme.
+I am fully qualified, insured & accredited by the International Association of Animal Therapists (IAAT).
+This is a recognised membership & ensures that all treatments are carried out under veterinary consent & ensures vets are kept up to date with all aspects of the animal's physiotherapy programme.

 I initially trained in sports rehabilitation.
 I worked within many injury & rehabilitation clinics & with local sports teams.
-I am also able to offer musculoskeletal assessments, sports massage & treatment & rehabilitation programmes for yourself too.
+I am also able to offer musculoskeletal assessments, sports massage & rehabilitation programmes for yourself too.
 Alongside BVP I also work within the physiotherapy department within the NHS.

 Working in the human sector before pursuing my dream & career as an animal physiotherapist has allowed me to gain a considerable amount of experience & skills that are transferable to animals.